klandergren/jekyll-last-commit/README.md

 ### `page.last_commit`

 Gives access to the underlying rugged commit object information.

+**Important: ignores commits where a file has been renamed without content changes**

 | field | type | usage |
 | --- | --- | --- |